-"We must continue to innovate and change, offering holidays that inspire and delight our customers.
-Our progress in the last 12 months gives me the confidence that were doing all the right things to
+5"We must continue to innovate and change, offering holidays that inspire and delight our customers.
+Our progress in the last 12 months gives me the confidence that were doing all the right things to position us for many years to come, to the benefit of our customers, our people and our shareholders."
+(P.Fankhauser chief executive officer, 2016, november) The 1good reputation in terms of delivering value to the tourist is an important reason 1why the company has been successful for more than 100 years.

-The good reputation in terms of delivering value to the tourist is an important reason why the company has been successful for more than 100 years.
-Compared with the main competitors, they promise customers "value, flexibility and choice", and continuously innovations to meet the future needs of the tourist (Thomas Cook, 2014a).
-The organization's infrastructure consists of a regularly expanded partnership network, including companies like Neckermann, Ving, Spies and Tjäreborg (Thomas Cook Group, 2013).
+Compared with the main competitors, they promise customers 1"value, flexibility and choice", and continuously innovations to meet the future needs of the tourist (Thomas Cook, 2014a).
+The organization's infrastructure consists of a regularly expanded partnership network, including companies like 1Neckermann, Ving, Spies and Tjäreborg (Thomas Cook Group, 2013).
 Based on experience, they have been able to develop good expertise in market management, risk and modern management methods.
-Regarding the financial aspects of the company, their business model concept as a travel agent suggests working with commissions paid by a third party provider.
-The main external factors for the evolution of Thomas Cook's business model are technological, social and economic factors.
-Therefore, the company has expanded its distribution channel from off-line travel agencies to on-line websites and call centers in order to provide customers with a variety of options that match their personal purchasing behavior.

-Thomas Cook is a perfect example for a traditional tourism company that has set up a business model based on business realignment.
-The organization has retained its original business model as a tourism operator, but tries to incorporate new technologies and expand their scope in order to meet the needs of their customers and in turn to remain profitable in the long term.
+1Regarding the financial aspects of the company, their business model concept as a travel agent suggests working with commissions paid by a third party provider.
+The 1main external factors for the evolution of Thomas Cook's business model are technological, social and economic factors.
+Therefore, the company has expanded its distribution channel from off-line 1travel agencies to on-line websites and call centers in order to provide customers with a variety of options that match their personal purchasing behavior.
+Thomas Cook is a perfect example for a traditional tourism company 1 original business model as a tourism operator, but tries to incorporate new technologies and expand their scope in order to meet the needs of their customers and in turn to remain profitable in the long term.
 To overcome the competitive pressure degraded by the new trend towards low-cost air travel, Thomas Cook has adjusted infrastructure management in several ways.
-He created a corporation with Accenture, which will set up an IT infrastructure that integrates European travel services into a group organization (Hatter, 2011).
-This collaboration should reduce the costs and, implicitly, the prices for the customer.
+He created 1a corporation with Accenture, which will set up an IT infrastructure that integrates European travel services 1 into a group organization (Hatter, 2011).
+This collaboration should reduce the costs and, implicitly, the 1prices for the customer.
 Moreover, Thomas Cook invested in their own airline company (Condor), which allows them to maintain a certain degree of independence (Thomas Cook Group, 2013).

-The social aspect, namely changing consumer behavior, turning tourists into more exigent customers in terms of experience and personalized holidays, has prompted the company to rethink its strategy by offering mainly pre-packaged holidays.
-It was inevitable to launch new product offers such as independent flights as well as a selection of financial services and other travel related services such as Thomas Cook.
+The social aspect, namely changing consumer behavior, turning tourists into more exigent customers in 1terms of experience and personalized holidays, has prompted the company to rethink its strategy by offering mainly pre-packaged holidays.
+It was inevitable to launch new product offers such as independent flights as well as a selection of financial services and other travel related services 1such as Thomas Cook.
 Therefore, the organization needs constant innovation to counter the threat of new entrants and maintain its strong position on the market.
+Although the 1company has a long history of success with their business model as a tourism operator, it has made several adjustments to meet the challenges of the industry.